-Instruction hours/week: L: 0 T:0 P:4 Marks: Internal: 15 External:35 Total:50
+Instruction hours/week: L: 0 T:0 P:4

-- Students able to demonstrate recrystallization and its applications. - Students able to Demonstrate steam distillation and its applications. - To determine the qualitative parameters of oil. - To prepare few compounds using basic chemical reactions. - Able to Synthesize organic compounds using named reactions. - To understand the use and application of synthesized organic compounds.
+- Students can able to demonstrate recrystallization and its applications. - Students can able to Demonstrate steam distillation and its applications. - To determine the qualitative parameters of oil. - To prepare few compounds using basic chemical reactions. - Able to Synthesize organic compounds using named reactions. - To understand the use and application of synthesized organic compounds.